omiethescientist/Waddington-Potential-Surface/README.md

 For review paper TBA.

 Gillespie Code is not mine, please see https://github.com/sueskind/gillespie for more information.
-All gillespie code is their's.
+All Gillespie code is their's.

 ![alt text](https://raw.githubusercontent.com/omiethescientist/Waddington-Potential-Surface/main/Figures/landscape_animation.gif)